Conditions for permitting an impermissible medicine

 4.

-No readily available halal alternative of equal or greater effectiveness
+No readily available halal alternative of equal or greater clinical suitability

 swipe to read more

-4. No readily available halal alternative of equal or greater effectiveness
+4. No readily available halal alternative of equal or greater clinical suitability

-If a permissible (halal) alternative exists that is equally or more effective, it must be chosen instead.
-If no such alternative is available and the medicine is the best option for treatment, its use becomes permissible.
+If a permissible (halal) medicine or intervention exists that is equally or more effective, safer, and clinically suitable, it must be used instead.

 5.

-Permissibility remains only as long as the illness persists
+Permissibility remains only as long as a valid medical indication persists

 swipe to read more